-A significant proportion of the Company's portfolio is denominated in currencies other than sterling (the Company's functional currency, and in which it reports its results).
+The Company's portfolio is denominated in currencies other than sterling (the Company's functional currency, and in which it reports its results).
 As a result, movements in exchange rates can significantly affect the sterling value of those items.

 Management of risk